joanna-regan/CS598_DL4H_StageNet/README.md

 In this reproducibility study, we leverage the author's original code where available.
 Their repository can be found at: https://github.com/v1xerunt/StageNet.

-Please be sure to reference the original paper:
+Please be sure to cite the original paper:
 ```
 Junyi Gao, Cao Xiao, Yasha Wang, Wen Tang, Lucas M. Glass, Jimeng Sun.
 2020.
 StageNet: Stage-Aware Neural Networks for Health Risk Prediction.